Posterior models for different kernels

 Models of smooth deformations

-We define models for three different values of σ\sigma.
-In the first model, we choose σ\sigma large compared to the size of the domain, in the second medium and in the third one a small value is chosen.
 The top row in Figure 1 shows a confidence region (in grey) of the corresponding Gaussian Process models.
-As expected, the prior distribution is the same for all three models, irrespective of the choice of σ\sigma, as σ\sigma does not affect the size of the deformations but only their correlations.
+As expected, the prior distribution is the same for all three models, irrespective of the choice of , as does not affect the size of the deformations but only their correlations.
 The bottom row in Figure 1 shows the posterior distributions given two observations (of the deformation) at the tip of the thumb and the little finger.

 We notice for all the examples, that the variance at the point where the deformation is observed is small.
-Also, we can see that the larger σ\sigma is chosen, the stronger is the variance of the locations nearby this point affected by the observations.
-If σ\sigma is small, the effect is only very local.
-This is because the larger the value of σ\sigma is, the larger is the area where the deformations are influenced by the observations.
+Also, we can see that the larger is chosen, the stronger is the variance of the locations nearby this point affected by the observations.
+If is small, the effect is only very local.
+This is because the larger the value of is, the larger is the area where the deformations are influenced by the observations.

 Statistical shape models learned from data

 The situation is not much different for the additive model, except that there is slightly more variability left everywhere.
 The local model, however, shows considerably more variance in regions that are further away from the observed deformations, as the multiplication with the Gaussian kernel breaks the global correlations and hence the information about the known deformation does not influence the deformations in these regions.
-Confidence regions for different statistical shape models

 Figure 2: confidence region of a statistical shape model (left) a statistical shape model with an additive Gaussian model (middle) and a localised statistical model (right).
 The upper row shows the prior and the bottom row of the posterior after the point has been constrained using Gaussian Process regression.